solanadevkit/TwitterPrediction/README.md

 # TwitterPrediction
-🧙🏻‍♂️ Twitter Prediction Markets on Solana - Bet on anything through Twitter DMs with AI-powered resolution
+🧙🏻‍♂️ Twitter Prediction Markets on Solana - Bet on anything through Twitter  with AI-powered resolution